ta3ag/lbd/docs/BackendTutorial/source/lld.rst

   Cpu0 lld RelocationPass

-All lld backends which like to handle the Relocation Records Resolve need to register a pass when the lld backend code is up.
+All lld backends which want to handle the Relocation Records Resolve need to register a pass when the lld backend code is up.
 After register the pass, LLD will do last two steps, Passes/Optimization and Generate Output file, interactivly just like the "Parsing and Generating code" in compiler.
-LLD will do Passes/Optimization and call your lld backend hook function "applyRelocation()" (define in Cpu0TargetRelocationHandler.cpp) to finish the address binding in linker stage.
+LLD will do Passes/Optimization and call your lld backend hook function "applyRelocation()" (defined in Cpu0TargetRelocationHandler.cpp) to finish the address binding in linker stage.
 Based on this understanding, we believe the "applyRelocation()" is at the step of Generate output file rather than Passes/Optimization even LLD web document